-There are multiple types of pen testing, depending on what level of access the pen tester is given to start the test.
+There are many types of pen test, depending on what level of access the pen tester is given to start the test.
 PCI DSS requires pen testers have some access to internal systems, meaning PCI pen testing must be white box or gray box.
-If a pen tester focuses on black box testing, they might not be the best fit for purposes of PCI compliance.
+If a pen tester focuses on black box pen testing, they might not be the best fit for purposes of PCI compliance.

 2. Define the scope of the pen test

 The next step is to determine the scope of the penetration test.
 For PCI compliance, this relates closely to the “cardholder data environment.”
 Commonly known as the CDE, PCI DSS defines this as “the people, processes, and technology that store, process, or transmit cardholder data or sensitive authentication data.”

 Per PCI requirements, the scope of the pen test must include the external and internal perimeter of the CDE, as well as any critical systems involved in processing or protecting cardholder data.
 These can include firewalls, authentication servers, or any other systems used to support or secure the CDE.

 At the end of the day, the organization being tested bears the responsibility for accurately defining the scope of the pen test.
 It’s essential they work with the pen tester to ensure they’ve set the right boundaries, without excluding any systems that could impact the CDE.

 At this point, the organization should give the pen tester any and all relevant documentation, such as network diagrams, lists of exposed ports at the CDE perimeter, and details concerning access control within the CDE.
 The more documentation you give them, the better they can scope and prepare for the penetration test.